sph-mn/sph-db/readme.md

 # possible enhancements
 * float values as ordinals has not been tested
+* more variable size field types. the datatype for size prefix for field data is currently a compile-time option
 * lift the type creation limit
 * nested transactions. supposedly possible in lmdb but not working
 * validator functions for indices and relation data consistency